 Current practices employed by contemporary jazz musicians; the historical development of jazz techniques.
-Credit not applicable toward any music degree.
+Credit does not apply to major requirements for music degrees.
 Lecture, discussion.
-Cross-listed as AFH 347.
+Crosslisted as AFH 347.
 Credit is allowed for only AFH 347 or MUS 347.
 Fee.